 Involve People to Inspire Employee Motivation

-Most people want involvement in decisions that affect their work.
-Some may not want the final accountability.
-Ask why.
+Most people want involvement in decisions that affect their work—though some may not want the final accountability.
+If that's the case, ask yourself why.
 Have people been punished for decisions they made in the past?

-Have organization leaders provided the time, tools, and information needed to make good decisions?
-Or have people made decisions that were over-ridden by their managers?
+Perhaps organization leaders in the past didn't provide the time, tools, and information needed to make good decisions.
+Or, have people made decisions that were over-ridden by their managers?

 Use these tips to create a work environment that emphasizes employee motivation through employee involvement.

-- Express the expectation that people make decisions that will improve their work.
+- Express the expectation that people should make decisions that will improve their work.

-- Reward and recognize the people who make decisions about and improvements in their work as heroes.
+- Reward and recognize the people who make decisions that create improvements at work.

-- Make certain employees know and understand your organization's mission, vision, values, goals, and guidelines so they can funnel their involvement in appropriate directions.
-Education, communication, measurement feedback and coaching keep employee involvement from becoming a free-for-all.
+- Make all employees aware of your organization's mission, vision, values, goals, and guidelines so they can funnel their involvement in the organization's needed and appropriate directions.

 - If you see an employee embark on a course of action you know will fail or cause a problem for a customer, intervene as a coach.
-Ask good questions that help the individual find a better approach.
-Never allow a person to fail to teach her a lesson.
+Ask questions that help the individual find a better approach.
+Never allow a person to fail as a way to teach a lesson.

-- If you are not open to feedback, step back and ask yourself, "Why?"
-Almost any decision is improved with feedback and input.
-Even more importantly, the people who have to live with or implement the decision will own the decision.
-This ownership creates motivation and channels energy in the directions that will help your organization succeed.
+- If you are not open to feedback, step back, and ask yourself, "Why?"
+Almost any decision can be improved with feedback.
+Allowing for ownership creates motivation and channels energy in the direction that will help your organization succeed overall.

-- Examine your beliefs about people.
+Examine your beliefs about people.
 The majority of people do not get up in the morning and come to work with the intention of causing problems.
-How many people do you know who want to go home at the end of a work day feeling as if they failed all day?
-Not many, if any.
 When you experience a problem at work, ask yourself the Dr. W. Edwards Deming-attributed question, “What about the work system caused this person to fail?”
-You'll be happy you took this approach when employees solve problems rather than pointing fingers and placing blame.
+Instead of issuing blame, this approach will help you solve the fixable problem.